-To work as a professional driving instructor in Ireland, you must be on the RSA official register of Approved Driving Instructors (ADI) and hold a valid permit.
+To work as a professional driving instructor in Ireland delivering lessons in any category of vehicle, you must be on the RSA official register of Approved Driving Instructors (ADI) and hold a valid permit.
 You must also hold a full valid driving licence for two years in the category in which you wish to give instruction, be fully garda vetted and be tax compliant with Revenue.
 Once these requirements are verified by the RSA Registrar you must then undertake and pass all three stages of the ADI qualifying process.
+This applies if you wish to deliver Initial Basic Training (IBT) or Essential Driver Training (EDT) to learner drivers.
 If you can prove relevant experience or a comparable qualification you may be exempt from all or part of the three-stage qualification process.

 The RSA maintains a list of specialist trainers who can help you train to become a qualified Approved Driving Instructor.